 What is a Credit Report?
-Your personal credit report contains details about your identity and financial behavior.
-This user-friendly report is sometimes called a credit file or a credit history.
-Experian® collects and organizes data about your credit history from your creditor's and public records.
-We make your credit report available to current and prospective creditors, employers and others as permitted by law, which may speed up your ability to get credit.
+Your personal credit report contains details about your identity and displays certain financial behaviors.
+This set of data is sometimes also referred to as a credit file or a credit history.
+Experian collects and organizes data from creditors, lenders and public records.
+We make your credit report available to your current and prospective creditors, employers, and others permitted by law, which may help you access credit.

-Accounts in your credit report can include credit cards, retail credit cards, real estate loans, installment loans, such as auto loans, and collection accounts.
-Your creditors report different information to the credit bureaus and may also provide their contact information in your credit report.
-90% of the credit score calculation is based on how you manage your different accounts as reported by your creditors.
+Accounts in your credit report can include credit cards, retail credit cards, real estate loans, installment loans - such as auto loans, and accounts in collections.
+Your creditors report different information to the credit bureaus and may also provide their contact information to display within your credit report.
+Your account mix generally gives potential creditors an idea of how you use credit from year to year.

-Hard inquiries are the result of your application for credit or other services, and stay on your credit report for 25 months.
-These type of inquiries can represent additional debt that doesn't yet appear as an account in your credit report, and this potential new debt is an indicator of risk, so a recent inquiry can have a small impact on credit scores.
-10% of the credit score calculation is based on how often you try to apply for new lines of credit.
+Hard inquiries appear on your credit report as a result of your applications for credit or loans, and are visible on your credit report for 24 months.
+However, they only impact your FICO Score for the first 12 months.
+These types of inquiries may represent additional debt that doesn't yet show up as an account on your credit report - when that's the case, the potential new debt can be an indicator of recent risk.
+Accordingly, a recent inquiry can have a small impact on your credit scores.

 Public Records are financial accounts in your credit report attributed to legal actions such as bankruptcies, tax liens, and court judgments.
 They do not include information like arrests, misdemeanors, or other non-financial situations.
-These types of records on your credit report damages your credit score.
+Having this type of record appear on your credit report usually negatively impacts your credit scores.

 How often is my Experian credit report updated?
 In general, creditors send information to the credit reporting agencies on a monthly basis, but the day of the month that the organization sends its updates varies.
 Different creditors submit information throughout the month, which then shows on your credit report.